jdussouillez/libcollections/README.md

 libcollections
 ==============

-A static C library that provides generic collections
+A static C library that provides generic collections (inspired by Java collections).

 How to build
 ------------